stletoss/medusa-plugin-twilio-message/README.md

  - install & setup medusajs/medusa
  - clone this repo
  - link with your package manager, [see the docs](https://docs.medusajs.com/advanced/backend/plugins/create/#test-your-plugin)
- - register/login at twilo, get your account sid & auth token
+ - register/login at Twilio, get your Account SID & Auth Token
- - verify your phone number to send message to yourself
+ - verify your phone number with Twilio, to send message to yourself (as sender and receiver)
  - edit config (see below)
  - run & have fun